JuliaFirstOrder/StructuredOptimization.jl/docs/src/index.md

 * [`ProximalAlgorithms.jl`](https://github.com/kul-forbes/ProximalAlgorithms.jl) is a library of proximal algorithms (aka splitting algorithms) solvers.

-`StructuredOptimization.jl` can handle large-scale convex and nonconvex problems with nonsmooth cost functions: see ? for a set of demos.
+`StructuredOptimization.jl` can handle large-scale convex and nonconvex problems with nonsmooth cost functions.
+It supports complex variables as well.
+See the demos and the [Quick tutorial guide](@ref).

+## Citing

+If you use `StructuredOptimization.jl` for published work, we encourage you to cite:

+* N. Antonello, L. Stella, P. Patrinos, T. van Waterschoot, “Proximal Gradient Algorithms: Applications in Signal Processing,” [arXiv:1803.01621](https://arxiv.org/abs/1803.01621) (2018).

 # Credits